allenac86/password-manager/README.md

 # password-manager => under construction

-Initial functionality: Follow the prompts to enter the URL and username to automatically generate a 16 digit complex password.
-The password is copied to your clipboard.
+Initial functionality: REST API with endpoints to get all accounts from MongoDB cloud and create a new account with an auto-generated 18 character complex password.

 To run:
   - clone repo